DeanLongmire/DreamTeam-v1/sprint3/jbrouss2.md

 * Create League: User can create a league and that information is sent to the database
 * League Admin Page: This is where the admin can change specific aspects about a league
 * View Leagues: This is how users can see what leagues already exist before they create a league
 * Profile Page: User can hopefully see their leagues and teams later on in the future but a spot for that exists now.
-Eventually a user will have stats they can view
+Eventually a user will have stats they can view.
+The page is laid out to eventually receive all the appropriate information next sprint
-* Error Page: Created an error page that users can be redirected too when we catch an error
+* Error Page: Created an error page that users can be redirected to when we catch an error